SamuelFanawopo/MemoryMatchQuest/README.md

 ## Hosting

-This game is hosted at [hosting link].
+This game is hosted at https://memorymatchquest.netlify.app/